 PRE-PRESS DIGITAL INFORMATION

 Most all of our negatives and 120-format color transparencies are scanned at 1200 or 2400 dpi, and saved as uncompressed 16-bit TIFF files.
 35mm color slides are scanned at the maximum resolution possible with a Nikon Coolscan 5000 scanner yielding an image about 5300 pixels wide.
 Adjustment of levels (95% maximum, 4% minimum black, midtones as needed) is done in Photoshop.
 For color (RGB) images, those that have moderate to severe color shift are adjusted, however, color will not be perfect.
 It is understood that color and levels may need to be adjusted by third-party for publication.
 Scratches, dust specks, and blemishes on images have been manually removed as time allows.
 Ektachrome and other single-emulsion color 35mm slides have digital ICE applied at time of scanning to help remove dust and scratches.
 Our download option will provide you with a high quality un-cropped 4Mpx JPEG (image is about 3300 pixels wide) file.
 However there will be a small “Lake States” logo monogram in the lower right-hand corner of the image.
 With receipt of publication fee, Lake States grants permission to crop this logo out when using in print publications as per our policies.
-If you desire to use the full image without the logo, and/or require a higher resolution file, and/or prefer a TIFF file format instead of JPEG, a digital file may be special ordered using our prescribed form.
+A TIFF file is available to qualified parties for publication use only if the full image is desired without the logo, and/or a higher resolution file is required, and/or a TIFF file format is preferred over JPEG.
+The digital file may be special-ordered using our prescribed form.
 There is an additional fee per image.
 Files must NOT be used for ANY purpose other the original one-time print publication by original requestor.
 Special request TIFF files may be transmitted by dropbox, or burned to CD, or copied to a flash drive.
 Allow up to 2 weeks to process your special order.

 Prints ordered on-line: